cgq-qgc/pyhelp/README.md

 defined by a series of GIS maps as well as soil and geological material properties into HELP input files.
-PyHELP also processes HELP simulation results and outputs them as maps and graphs, including comparisons of simulatios results with stream hydrographs.
+PyHELP also processes HELP simulation results and outputs them as maps and graphs, including comparisons of simulation results with stream hydrographs.
 PyHELP thus accompanies users through the entire workflow from input file assembly to model calibration and to the documentation of results.